 1967, Brian Wilson returned to performing live with The Beach Boys in Honolulu after a two year hiatus.
 The group had just released “Heroes and Villains.”

-1967, Bobbie Gentry started a four week run at No.1 on the US singles chart with “Ode To Billy Joe,” a No.13 hit in the UK.
+1967, Bobbie Gentry started a four week run at number one on the US singles chart with “Ode To Billy Joe,” a number 13 hit in the UK.
 The song generated eight Grammy nominations, resulting in three wins for Gentry and one win for arranger Jimmie Haskell.

 1968, Bluesman Albert King performs at the Grande Ballroom in Detroit, Michigan.